adyxax/www/content/docs/adyxax.org/miniflux/_index.md

 ## Captain's log

-- 2021-10-05 : migrated this instance to myth.adyxax.org
+- 2021-10-05 : migrated this instance to k3s on myth.adyxax.org

 ## Docs